RyansOpenSauceRice/Swipe-My-Roof/docs/satellite_imagery.md

 ## Overview

-Swipe My Roof uses a tile-based system for satellite imagery, similar to other OSM editors like Go Map.
+Swipe My Roof uses a tile-based system for satellite imagery to present users with building images for roof color validation. **Important: This is not a general-purpose OSM editor like JOSM or iD.**

+The application workflow is similar to a dating app:
+1. Users select a location and radius for validation
+2. The system randomly selects buildings within that area
+3. Each building is presented individually with satellite imagery
+4. Users swipe/select to confirm or reject the proposed roof color

 The application supports multiple tile providers, including:
 - Bing Maps Aerial
 - OpenStreetMap
 - Mapbox Satellite
 - ESRI World Imagery

-Users can select their preferred imagery source and add custom providers if needed.

 ## Architecture